 We have discussed the interesting career of Joel N. Ward in the section on Forex HYIP, but to prove how worthless the words and the assumed character of these fraudsters can be, we will just repeat here that this convicted fraudster would sometimes appear on the most reputable financial news channels and newspapers to discuss the ethics of retail forex brokerage and how irrational the expectations of trades were.

 Ultimately, you're free to do whatever you want with your own money.
-You are free to turn each penny to thousands of dollars but you're also free to turn your millions or thousands to pennies or nothing, if that is your desire.
-Our hope is to remind you here that the promises, pledges and claims of account managers are of little value unless they are corroborated by information from independent sources, such as regulatory bodies and government authorities.
-But even in those cases where the reliability and honesty of the manager is not in doubt it may still be a better idea to trade your funds yourself, so as to exercise maximum control over your future and the safety of your assets.
+You are free to turn each penny into thousands of dollars, but you are also free to turn your millions or thousands into pennies or nothing, if that is your desire.
+Our hope is to remind you here that the promises, pledges, and claims of account managers are of little value unless they are corroborated by information from independent sources, such as regulatory bodies and government authorities.
+But even in those cases where the reliability and honesty of the manager is not in doubt, it may still be a better idea to trade your funds yourself, so as to exercise maximum control over your future and the safety of your assets.
 But whatever you do, never act on the basis of extravagant promises made by someone recommended to you by friends or relatives.
 Be diligent and responsible about whom you entrust your assets to.
-Isn't the necessity of that obvious?
+Isn't the necessity of that due diligence obvious?